The Long Game: Production

 In the book The Shooting Scripts, Russell T Davies claims that he had originally set out to write this episode from Adam's perspective, watching the adventure unfolding from his point of view (exactly as Rose did in "Rose") and seeing both the Doctor and Rose as enigmatic, frightening characters.
 He even gave this outline a working title: "Adam".
 Another working title for this story was "The Companion Who Couldn't".
-According to Davies, the concept of "The Long Game" was originally written in the early 1980s and submitted to the Doctor Who production office.
+According to Davies, the concept of "The Long Game" was originally written in the 1980s and submitted to the Doctor Who production office.
 Whether it was ever read by the production team of the time is unclear, as Davies received a rejection from the BBC Script Unit, who advised him to write more realistic television about "a man and his mortgage" instead.
-Davies reworked the story for the new series.
+In 2004 Davies said he reworked the story for the new series, but when he rediscovered his first spec script in 2020, he tweeted that he was mistaken about this.

 In the DVD commentary for this episode, director Brian Grant and actor Bruno Langley refer to an additional motivation for Adam's actions.
 Apparently, in earlier drafts of the script, Adam's father suffered from a disease that was incurable in his time (2012) and he hoped to learn about a cure which had been discovered between that year and 200,000.
 In the shooting script, the condition is arthritis.
 No trace of this motivation remains in the finished programme, although Grant discusses it as if it were still present.
 Langley and Grant also reveal that the "frozen vomit" that Adam spits out in one scene was in fact a "kiwi and orange ice cube".